By Aly W. | First published December 16, 2018 | Last modified September 22, 2022

 Bicalutamide readily crosses the blood–brain barrier and blocks the androgen receptor in the brain, and by extension inhibits the mental and behavioral effects of androgens.
 It was originally thought that this was not the case, based on animal studies, but clinical studies revealed differences between the animal species studied and humans in that bicalutamide demonstrates prominent and measurable central effects in humans even at low doses (e.g., a significant increase in luteinizing hormone and testosterone levels at a dosage as low as 10 mg/day).
 It should be noted that bicalutamide given alone has minimal effects on sexual desire and function in both women and men, but that this is not due to a failure of bicalutamide to enter the brain or block androgen-receptor signaling in this part of the body.
 See here for more information on the topic of bicalutamide and brain entry; second paragraph.

-Bicalutamide and other selective androgen receptor antagonists given by themselves appear to have minimal or no influence on spermatogenesis in the testes and hence on fertility.
+Bicalutamide and other selective androgen receptor antagonists given by themselves appear to have minimal or no influence on spermatogenesis in the testes.
 In animals given such antiandrogens, only minimal or partial reduction in sperm quality is observed.
-In addition, testicular morphology and spermatogenesis are normal in men treated with bicalutamide alone even at high doses for years.
-This appears to be because selective androgen receptor antagonists do not suppress gonadal testosterone production, and because testosterone levels in the testes are extremely high (up to 200-fold greater than in the circulation); it is thought that these antiandrogens are unable to effectively compete for and block the androgen receptor in this sole part of the body, thereby preserving spermatogenesis.
-However, actual ejaculated sperm quality and fertility have never been assessed in humans with bicalutamide; it is possible that bicalutamide could interfere with late sperm maturation and transport in the epididymides and/or vas deferens, which are extratesticular and where androgen levels are far lower (indeed, this might account for the minimal to partial reduction in sperm quality observed in animals).
+In addition, testicular morphology and spermatogenesis are normal in cisgender men treated with bicalutamide alone even at high doses for years.
+This appears to be because selective androgen receptor antagonists do not suppress gonadal testosterone production, and because testosterone levels in the testes are extremely high (up to 200-fold greater than in the circulation); it is thought that these antiandrogens are unable to effectively compete for and block the androgen receptor in this sole part of the body due to the extremely high concentrations of androgens there, thereby preserving spermatogenesis.
+However, actual ejaculated sperm quality and fertility have never been assessed in humans with bicalutamide.
+It is possible that bicalutamide could interfere with late sperm maturation and transport in the epididymides and/or vas deferens, which are extratesticular and where androgen levels are far lower.
+Indeed, this might account for the minimal to partial reduction in sperm quality with bicalutamide observed in animals.
 In addition, estrogens, progestogens, and GnRH modulators all strongly suppress gonadal testosterone production and markedly impair spermatogenesis and fertility, so fertility will usually be diminished or abolished in transfeminine people regardless of whether they are taking bicalutamide or not.
 See here for more information on the topic of bicalutamide and fertility.